 Zane was born in southern New Hampshire, his pottery can be found for sale in Maine and New Hampshire.

-Ceramics creates a connection between people.
+My way of approaching the process of making pots is focused on the connections ceramics creates between people.
 We subconsciously use utilitarian objects to share significant moments, have conversations, and create memories.
 My pottery is alluring yet humble, focusing on intimate moments through the concept of beauty in function.
 My work channels the social conditions which ceramic vessels facilitate in helping people to come together--as a tool for conversation and expanding relationships with other human beings.
-Because of this, the work functions best as a set.
-Creating these pots as sets is crucial in that when people use a group of pots that look the same, they establish common ground amongst the users, providing a catalyst for creating an interaction.
+The abstract designs on the surface of my pots are inspired by the time I’ve spent in the New England woods and meant to serve as a catalyst for ambiguous observations to be made.
 The act of eating and drinking with this tableware and with the people you wish to spend time, make the ceramic objects a backdrop for the performance of life to happen around.